kubermatic/docs/content/kubermatic/master/guides/installation/install_kkp_CE/_index.en.md

 ## Terminology

-* **User/Customer cluster** -- A Kubernetes cluster created and managed by KKP
+* **User cluster** -- A Kubernetes cluster created and managed by KKP
-* **Seed cluster** -- A Kubernetes cluster which is responsible for hosting the master components of a customer cluster
+* **Seed cluster** -- A Kubernetes cluster which is responsible for hosting the master components of a user cluster
 * **Master cluster** -- A Kubernetes cluster which is responsible for storing the information about users, projects and SSH keys.
 It hosts the KKP components and might also act as a seed cluster.
 * **Seed datacenter** -- A definition/reference to a seed cluster
 * **Node datacenter** -- A definition/reference of a datacenter/region/zone at a cloud provider (aws=zone, digitalocean=region, openstack=zone)